jprice/dotfiles/README.md

 -------------
 This is only required if you use the trapd00r theme.
 Otherwise skip.

-The them I use requires some extra steps in order to work.
+The theme I use requires some extra steps in order to work.
 Just follow the following:

 ```